fbpx

 is a movement practitioner & teacher who shares in live classes, workshops, and online platforms.
 These are directed by three interconnected objectives of the ‘MoveMore’ project: learn, share & connect (movemoremp.com).
 He currently based in & coordinates weekly ‘Movement Practice’ in Bern, Switzerland.

 We take the perspective of an inescapably ‘connected-body’ to direct & inform movement contexts for self-development.
-Our main themes are the connection in & with oneself, with others around us, with objects, and with gravity.
-We inform this through physical practices including:
+Our main themes of investigation are identification & removal of “blockages” on the physical layer, connections with other individuals, and with object world.
+We inform this through physical practices such as:

 As always, the event is open to all bodies & abilities & you are very welcome to join 🐒